NAB Conference History

 Through these years, God has blessed the NAB Conference by allowing us to participate in His ministry of proclaiming the Gospel, not only in North America (United States and Canada) but throughout the world, using a host of missionaries and NAB pastors to reach Brazil, Cameroon, Japan, Mexico, Nigeria, the Philippines, and Eastern Europe.

-Over 70 NAB missionaries are serving in various countries mentioned above “to make disciples of Jesus Christ at home and internationally.”
+NAB missionaries are serving in various countries mentioned above “to make disciples of Jesus Christ at home and internationally.”

 You can visit the Conference website to learn more about current activities.